A free boundary model for transport induced neurite growth: Existence of weak solutions

 \subsection{Notion of weak solution and existence result}

 We now define the notion of weak solution to our problem.
-Whenever not differently specified, we assume $i \in \{+,-\}$ as well as $j \in \{1,2\}$, $k \in \{1,2, \text{som}\}$, while $C>0$ denotes a constant that may change from line to line but always depends only on the data.
+Whenever not differently specified, we assume $i \in \{+,-\}$ as well as $j \in \{1,2\}$, $k \in \{1,2, \text{som}\}$, while $C>0$ denotes a constant that may change from line to line, but always depends only on the data.
+From now on we always write $f_{i,j}$ instead of $\bar f_{i,j}$ as we always work with the equations on the reference interval.

-\begin{definition} We say that $(\bbf_1, \bbf_2, \Lambda_{\emph{som}}, \Lambda_1, \Lambda_2, L_1, L_2)$ is a weak solution to \eqref{eq:model}--\eqref{ode} if
+\begin{definition} We say that $(\bbf_1, \bbf_2, \Lambda_{\emph{som}}, \Lambda_1, \Lambda_2, L_1, L_2)$ is a weak solution to \eqref{eq:discr1}--\eqref{ode_transformed}, \eqref{free-boundary} if